guannan-git/ECE408_Project/README.md

 You can gather system level performance information using `nsys`.

 For detailed kernel level GPU profiling, use `nv-nsight-cu-cli` and view that information with `nv-nsight-cu`.
+To enable profiling with these tools, you have to remove `-DCMAKE_CXX_FLAGS=-pg` in cmake and make line of your `rai_build.yml`:

+    - /bin/bash -c "cmake /ece408/project/ && make -j8"

 You can see some simple information like so (as we did in milestone 2):

-    nsys profile --stats=true <your command here>
+    - /bin/bash -c "nsys profile --stats=true <your command here>"

 You can additionally gather some detailed kernel level performance metrics.

-    nv-nsight-cu-cli --section '.*' -o analysis_file <your command here>
+    - /bin/bash -c "nv-nsight-cu-cli --section '.*' -o analysis_file <your command here>"

 This will generate `analysis_file.ncu-rep`.
 `--section '.*'` may significantly slow the run time since it is profiling all the metrics.
 You may wish to modify the command to run on smaller datasets during this profiling.